 Supply chain challenges

 TotalEnergies’ activities generate hundreds of thousands of direct and indirect jobs worldwide.
-Present in more than 130 countries, the Company works with a network of over 100,000 suppliers of goods and services.
+Present in close to 130 countries, the Company works with a network of over 100,000 suppliers of goods and services.

 In terms of social and environmental responsibility, the activities of the Company's subcontractors and suppliers are likely to present the same risks as those associated with TotalEnergies' activities.
-The main risks relate basically to human rights in the workplace (forced labor, child labor, discrimination, decent working conditions), health and safety and security, corruption, fraud, environment including climate, biodiversity, circular economy and responsible use of natural resources (water, forests).
+The main risks relate primarily to human rights in the workplace (forced labor, child labor, discrimination, decent work), health and safety and security, corruption, fraud, environment including climate, biodiversity, circular economy and responsible use of natural resources (water, forests).

 Consolidated statement of non-financial performance